History of Polio

 It took somewhat longer for polio to be recognized as a major problem in developing countries.
 Lameness surveys during the 1970s revealed that the disease was also prevalent in developing countries.
 As a result, during the 1970s routine immunization was introduced worldwide as part of national immunization programmes, helping to control the disease in many developing countries.

-In 1988, when the Global Polio Eradication Initiative began, polio paralysed more than 1000 children worldwide every day.
+Rotary International launched a global effort to immunize the world’s children against polio in 1985 followed by the establishment of the Global Polio Eradication Initiative (GPEI) in 1988.
+When the GPEI started, polio paralysed more than 1000 children worldwide every day.
 Since then, more than 2.5 billion children have been immunized against polio thanks to the cooperation of more than 200 countries and 20 million volunteers.

 Today, wild poliovirus continues to circulate in only two countries, and global incidence of polio cases has decreased by 99%.